 A: Sections of the Trail are suitable for children of all ages.
-These are the Karapiro, Maraetai & Whakamaru Sections.
-Other sections; Waipapa & Arapuni are more suited for older children.
+These are the Karapiro, Maraetai & parts of the Whakamaru Sections.
+Other sections; Waipapa & Arapuni are more suited for older teenagers.

 It is recommended that children are closely supervised as:

 - Many parts of the trail are close to the Waikato River.

 - There are a number of steep parts of the Trail where inexperienced cyclists can get up too much speed.